sokunthel/www.thelandnin.com/README.md

 # www.thelandnin.com
-This is our wedding photo site.
+This is our wedding photos website.
 It's meant to be shared to friends and family only.